alyssak37/Project-one/README.md

 - jQuery v3.5

-I wanted to take a simple approach to this project but still something kinda cool.
+I wanted to take a simple approach to this project but still something fun that I was interested in.

-I would have liked my styling to look better than I have it and I wish I could of used my image like I wanted to.
-The image was a challenge.
+I would have liked my styling to look better than I have it.
+I had a different image I wanted to incorporate but I just could not get it to position the way I wanted it to.

 https://alyssak37.github.io/Project-one/